schmidtseb/japanese-reader/arc42.md

 ### Build Process

--   The command `npm run build` (invoking `vite build`) transpiles the TypeScript/React code, bundles all JavaScript modules, and outputs static HTML, CSS, and JS files into the `/dist` directory.
+-   The command `yarn build` (invoking `vite build`) transpiles the TypeScript/React code, bundles all JavaScript modules, and outputs static HTML, CSS, and JS files into the `/dist` directory.
 -   The build process can inject environment variables (like `process.env.API_KEY`) into the code.
 -   The `public` directory, containing `sw.js`, `manifest.json`, and `icon.svg`, is copied to the root of the `/dist` directory.